Aren't humans jack-of-all-trades? Most are!

-I have a vague feeling that those who say "jack of all trades, master of none" are themselves guilty of, actually, struggling with many other skills to learn.
+I have a vague feeling that those who say "jack of all trades, master of none" are themselves guilty of struggling with many other acquired skills.

 Take a look around now.
 Humans are hardwired to learn more than one skill.
-Yes, skill!
-I don't believe in talents.
-If a person wants to achieve a skill, he can do so by simply having the burning desire to learn.
-When an Olympic champion sweeps gold, it is a by-product of strong discipline and consistent action to become one.
+Yes, skill.
+Talent is another.
+A person can have skills by simply having the burning desire to learn.
+When an Olympic champion sweeps gold, it is a by-product of a strong discipline and consistent action to become one.

-Philippine national hero, Dr. Jose Rizal, excelled in medicine, a phenomenal hero that moved a history, poet, painter, sculptor... the list would amaze you!
+Philippine national hero, Dr. Jose Rizal, excelled in medicine, a phenomenal hero that moved a history.
+He is also a poet, painter, sculptor...
+The list of his learning would amaze you!

-In the old history, Leonardo Da Vinci did not just excel in art but also in mathematics, sciences, anatomy...
+In history, Leonardo Da Vinci did not just excel in art but also in mathematics, sciences, anatomy...

 I'll debunk for now the idea that "jack of all trades are masters of none," because it is limiting!